Short Weekly Ungraded Assignments

 Details: Annotations can include comments, questions, objections, reactions, and personal reflections.
 To keep it interesting: No duplicate comments!
 Early bird gets the worm.
 That being said, you can always take the same passage in a different direction.
 To encourage engagement, your annotations assignment may include 1-2 quality responses to your classmates’ annotations.
 In addition to the above, upvote any comments/questions that you find helpful.

-Deadlines: Post Annotations to the Class E-reader by the end of the day each Tuesday
+Deadlines: Post Annotations to the Class E-reader by the end of the day each Monday (Starting Week 2)

 2. The Blog Post: Weekly Post to The Digital Forum

-Overview: Every week each student will write and post a short reading response to at least one of the required or optional readings each week.
+Overview: Writing takes practice.
+Every week each student will write and post a short reading response to at least one of the required or optional readings each week.
 The blog post will be posted to “The Digital Forum” on the course website.
 The blog post can either (a) Articulate and develop objection(s), worries(s), or question(s) about the ideas or arguments exhibited in the reading, and/or (b) Defend or amend the author’s view in response to anticipated criticisms.
-The purpose of the blog post is to help you along as you prepare for the major course assignments.
+The purpose of the blog post is to give you an opportunity to share ideas with classmates, and to help you along as you prepare for the major course assignments.
 We will also workshop the blog posts through in class activities.